pdSTIM System - Stimdia Medical

 The pdSTIM System

-• Uses small transcutaneous leads placed next to each of the patient’s phrenic nerves (via ultrasound guidance) to deliver an electrical stimulus.
+• Uses small percutaneous leads positioned adjacent to each of the patient’s phrenic nerves for delivery of electrical stimulus.

 • Stimulates the phrenic nerve and coordinates movement of the diaphragm in concert with mechanical ventilation to ensure the diaphragm works physiologically to deliver normal levels of work during a specified breath.